minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   > [...]
   ```

-💡 Now, if you want to install manual page for bitcoin-cli, follow the Man page extra section and then come back to continue with the next section
+💡 Now, if you want to install manual page for bitcoin-cli, follow the [manual page for bitcoin-cli](#manual-page-for-bitcoin-cli) extra section and then come back to continue with the [next section](#create-the-bitcoin-user)

 ### **Create the bitcoin user**